 Often we are closing pools when the air temperature stays below 70-75 degrees on a consistent basis.
 If you have a heater, you could typically close much later.
 However, if you close too early and we have a hot period, then your winter chemicals could get used up too early leaving an issue for the Spring.
 Late September and early October are usually the busiest periods for us closing pools in Maryland.

 Pool prices can range from $30,000 and up depending on many factors including the size, depth, technology, deck, tile and options you choose to add on.
-That's why we schedule a time to review your property and discuss your desired features before we provide an estimate.
+That’s why we schedule a time to review your property and discuss your desired features before we provide an estimate.
+A concrete inground pool is comparable in cost to fiberglass, and, less costly than a liner pool when you consider maintenance.

 Both have advantages and disadvantages.
 Saltwater systems actually make chlorine to sanitize the water so you do save money on chemical expenses.
 Salt is cheaper than buying chlorine and you don’t add it frequently like chlorine.
 However, the initial costs involved with freshwater pools are lower and saltwater systems sometimes have issues with corrosion over time.
 Saltwater pools have a relatively low level of salt, at about 3,000 parts-per-million, versus the ocean which contains about 20,000 parts-per-million.
 So, even though you are swimming in saltwater – it is nowhere near the feel or taste of the ocean.